UCLA Asks Most Employees To Keep Working From Home Until March 2021

-LOS ANGELES (CBSLA) — UCLA is planning to keep most workers off campus and working from home until at least March of 2021.
+LOS ANGELES (CBSLA) — UCLA is planning to keep most workers off campus and working from home until next year.

 A letter from the Administrative Vice Chancellor Michael J. Beck asked workers who “have been successfully working remotely to continue doing so through March 19, 2021,” the end of the winter quarter.
 The request was prompted by a recommendation from the university’s COVID-19 Response and Recovery Task Force, he said.